piotrmurach/tty/README.md

 end
 ```

-Similarly, if we want to generate command with two required arguments, we run `teletype add` command with `--args` flag that can accept argument delimited by space character:
+Similarly, if we want to generate command with two required arguments, we run `teletype add` command with `--args` flag that can accept variable names delimited by space character:

 ```bash
 $ teletype add set --args name value